My reasoning for moving out of private practice into an in-house legal role probably sounds familiar to many. I wanted to:

 • Get closer to the workings of a single business as opposed to dealing with ad hoc matters of several entities at a shallower depth of wider commercial understanding

 • Work with and alongside all departments and members of a corporate entity at vertical and horizontal levels

 • Establish greater control over my work/life balance

 They were, truth be told, a little of the former and a lot of the latter.
-With hindsight I was probably a little under-prepared for the initial culture shock during my first year in-house.
+With hindsight I was probably a little under-prepared for the initial culture shock during my first year as an In-House Counsel.
 Why so?

-Working in-house, decision-making is a crucial skill-set to be able to fall back on at any given time, be it an instant piece of advice to a colleague in the sales or marketing team or a final recommendation to your board of directors that a particular contract is ready to be signed or confirming immediate instructions to your outside foreign counsel as regards an ongoing piece of litigation.
+Working as an In-House Counsel, decision-making is a crucial skill-set to be able to fall back on at any given time, be it an instant piece of advice to a colleague in the sales or marketing team or a final recommendation to your board of directors that a particular contract is ready to be signed or confirming immediate instructions to your outside foreign counsel as regards an ongoing piece of litigation.

 My second in-house legal role was more of an unusual hybrid role, in that whilst it was also within a commercial entity's own legal team, that company in effect in turn worked for one sole external client, with all ultimate sign-offs on contracts resting with that client.
 I found this frustrating, having become more accustomed to running with legal issues from start to finish.
 In essence it began to represent a personal mindset shift back to private practice and re-confirmed to me that there are very marked differences between an in-house legal department and private practice.

 We hope that this article has shed some light on working for an in-house legal department and helped you to make an important career choice.

 Are you in the market for a new opportunity?
 Apply for the latest In-House Counsel jobs today on TotallyLegal and set up a job alert so you can be the first to hear about new opportunities.